 Your doctor may diagnose dementia through:

 There are no blood tests or exams that can diagnose Alzheimer's disease.
-Certain types of brain imaging such as a SPECT or a PET scan may aid in a diagnosis.
-Tests to rule out other causes of dementia and other medical conditions that may mimic dementia include:
+Certain types of brain imaging such as a SPECT or a scan may aid in a diagnosis.

 Imaging tests take pictures of internal body structures.
 These may include: